pzankov/hydroctrl/README.md

 Following data is obtained by the controller:
 - temperature of solution
 - pH of solution
-- solution level (with a single float switch)
+- solution presence (float switch)
-- consumption of fresh water (with a pressure sensor attached to the supply tank)
+- fresh water level (pressure sensor at supply tank)

 # Data storage